Introduction

 ######################################################

-# 1. Create a new text file name it JdbcBridge.properties, copy settings listed below, use # to comment line or use blank lines for spacing
+# 1. Create a new text file, name it JdbcBridge.properties, copythe settings listed below, use # to comment lines, or use blank lines for spacing

-# Format is prop_name=prop_value (do not use space before or after equal sign)
+# Format is prop_name=prop_value (do not use a space before or after the equal sign)

-# 2. Copy your JdbcBridge.properties file and place in the installation directory (root) or any other individual driver folders where JdbcBridge.jar file is located.
+# 2. Copy your JdbcBridge.properties file and place it in the installation directory (root) or any other individual driver folders where the JdbcBridge.jar file is located.

 # Example Paths: